CarlosBonetti/dotfiles/README.md

 Just a bunch of configuration files and scripts to install them on my `~/`, so I can feel home on every computer.

+## Structure

+Files are grouped in "topics" (e.g. git, javascript, bash etc).
+Each topic is just a folder that contains the respective configuration files.

 ## Bootstrapping

-Files are grouped in "topics" (e.g. git, javascript, zsh etc).
-Each topic contains the respective configuration files.

 What `bootstrap.sh` does: